 Join the Metaverse Revolution

 Vircadia is a FLOSS decentralized virtual worlds platform.
-It is cross platform, with support for Windows, OSX, and Linux.
+It is cross platform, with support for Windows, macOS, Linux, and Web (coming soon!).
 Development is distributed across many volunteers and committed through their various contributions, big and small.

 We need documentation writers!
 The platform is constantly evolving and has plenty of documentation to help new users and veteran develoeprs alike take full advantage of it.
 Even the small things make a huge impact.